MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/cost-accounting-service-get-started.md

 1. Select **Install**.
 1. On the **Environment add-ins** FastTab, you should see that the cost accounting service is installing.
 1. After a few minutes, the status should change from **Installing** to **Installed** (you may need to refresh the page).
-1. You are now ready to use the cost accounting service.
+1. The cost accounting service is ready for use.

 ## Verify the integration